Watchfulio/watchful-py/README.md

 > **Note:**
 > A more comprehensive guide to enrichment is available in the [enrichment introduction notebook](https://github.com/Watchfulio/watchful-py/blob/main/examples/enrichment_intro.ipynb).

+For more guides and documentation, see the [ReadMe document](https://github.com/Watchfulio/watchful-py/blob/main/examples/README.md) in the `examples` directory.

 ## Steps (Development)

 ### Create Python Enviroment